MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-change-feed-configure-parameters.md

 #### [ @maxtrans = ] *max_trans*

 Data type is **int**.
 Indicates the maximum number of transactions to process in each scan cycle.
 Default value if not specified is `10000`.
 If specified, the value must be a positive integer.
+This value is dynamically determined and automatically set for Mirroring Azure SQL Database in Fabric.

 #### [ @pollinterval = ] *polling_interval*

 Data type is **int**.
 Describes the frequency that the log is scanned for any new changes, in seconds.
 Default interval if not specified is 5 seconds.
 The value must be `5` or larger.
+This value is dynamically determined and automatically set for Mirroring Azure SQL Database in Fabric.

 ## Returns